ceph/ceph/doc/rbd/iscsi-target-cli.rst

 -  A running Ceph Luminous or later storage cluster

--  CentOS 7.4, Linux kernel v4.12 or newer
+-  RHEL/CentOS 7.4; or Linux kernel v4.14 or newer

 -  The following packages must be installed from your Linux distribution's software repository: